Common English Mistakes Italian Writers Make

 Every pattern in this list feels correct to the Italian writer.
 "Eventuale" looks like "eventual."
 The dropped subject sounds complete.
 The long sentence with the main point at the end feels rigorous.
 The passive construction feels appropriately scholarly.
 These aren't signs of careless writing.
 They're deeply embedded habits formed over years of writing in Italian at a high level.

 Self-editing is unreliable for exactly this reason.
 The patterns that feel natural to you are the ones that stand out to native English readers.
 A native English editor who has worked with Italian-authored manuscripts reads your document with a completely different set of intuitions and identifies these patterns consistently throughout.
-For a broader overview of ESL editing and what it involves, read our guide to English editing for non-native speakers.
+For a broader overview of common ESL writing patterns, see our article on common English writing mistakes non-native speakers make.

 Professional English Editing for Italian Writers